 - 9.1.
-The PSHE strategic lead (Assistant Principal Pupil Progression) will: - raise awareness amongst teachers and other staff of their contribution to the students' personal and social development - agree the overall aims, objectives and priorities of the PSHE curriculum - establish a shared view of best practice to which all students are entitled - develop and review this policy - agree the priorities for students' personal and social development - identify the major opportunities for meeting these priorities across the curriculum - provide appropriate support and training for departmental staff - monitor the PSHE programme including the use of outside agencies - evaluate the PSHE programme via an annual students' questionnaire - carry out a continuous process of review and development of the programme as part of the annual cycle of school improvement - attend relevant courses and network meetings - 9.2.
-The PSHE strategic lead will also liaise with other staff with key responsibilities: - Associate Principal (Mental Health & Wellbeing) - Designated Safeguarding Lead - Strategic Lead for ICT (Assistant Principal) - Safeguarding Governor
+The PSHE strategic lead (Assistant Principal Personal Development) will: - raise awareness amongst teachers and other staff of their contribution to the students' personal and social development - agree the overall aims, objectives and priorities of the PSHE curriculum - establish a shared view of best practice to which all students are entitled - develop and review this policy - agree the priorities for students' personal and social development - identify the major opportunities for meeting these priorities across the curriculum - provide appropriate support and training for departmental staff - monitor the PSHE programme including the use of outside agencies - evaluate the PSHE programme via an annual students' questionnaire - carry out a continuous process of review and development of the programme as part of the annual cycle of school improvement - attend relevant courses and network meetings - 9.2.
+The PSHE strategic lead will also liaise with other staff with key responsibilities: - Designated Safeguarding Lead - Success Centre team and Heads of Year - Strategic Lead for ICT (Assistant Principal) - Safeguarding Governor